srahul0502/Technical-Blog/clmeps8ef000z08l2gwucc0we.md

     * You should see the installed Terraform version displayed in the output.

-# Setting Up the Environment
+# 👉Setting Up the Environment

 Now that Terraform is installed, let's set up your environment for popular cloud providers like AWS, Azure, and GCP.